How To Spot Bed Bugs

 This is one of the most unreachable and darkest spots.
 Bed bugs breed and thrive in dark places, so you must look at the corners of the box spring and locate bed bug droppings.

 Bed bugs crawl behind the light switches and come out at night to suck your blood.
 You can trace them back there too.

 Wall paintings are also a safe hideout for bed bugs.
 You should carefully look at the corners to find the black specks from their droppings.

 Closets can also be a hiding place for bed bugs.
-They can hide at the edges of drawers in the closets.
+They can hide at the edges of drawers and closets.